 Staff worked with the State Land Department to determine which districts would be categorized as rural.
-Based on the 20202010 census, twentysixteen Arizona cities had populations in excess of this threshold: Avondale, Buckeye, Casa Grande, Chandler, Flagstaff, Gilbert, Glendale, Goodyear, Lake Havasu, Marana, Maricopa, Mesa, Peoria, Phoenix, Queen Creek, Scottsdale, Surprise, Tempe, Tucson and Yuma.
-City boundaries were determined as of February 20222011 and radii were plotted from these boundaries.
+Based on the 2010 census, sixteen Arizona cities had populations in excess of this threshold: Avondale,

+Buckeye, Chandler, Flagstaff, Gilbert, Glendale, Goodyear, Lake Havasu, Mesa, Peoria, Phoenix, Scottsdale, Surprise, Tempe, Tucson and Yuma.
+City boundaries were determined as of 2011 and radii were plotted from these boundaries.
 If a district's boundary was outside the radius, it was deemed to be located in a rural area.
-Districts near Arizona's borders may be affected by municipalities in bordering states, specifically the cities of Henderson, Nevada, and St. George, Utah.
-Click here for Athe list table of Rural and vs. Urban districts and click here to view the map. is provided on the Division of School Facilities website.
+Districts near Arizona's borders may be affected by municipalities in bordering states.
+A table of Rural vs. Urban districts is provided on the Division of School Facilities website.